euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 .. class:: keywords

-   X-rays, powder diffraction, HPC, parallel algorithms, OpenCL
+   X-rays, powder diffraction, SAXS, HPC, parallel algorithms, OpenCL.

 Introduction
 ============

-The Python programming language is widely adopted in the scientific community and especially in crystallography, this is why a  convenient azimuthal integration routine, one of the basic algorithm, was requested by the synchrotron community.
+The Python programming language is widely adopted in the scientific community and especially in crystallography, this is why a convenient azimuthal integration routine, one of the basic algorithm in crystallography, was requested by the synchrotron community.
-The advent of pixel-detectors with their very high speed (about 1000 frames per seconds) imposed strong constrains in speed that most available programs ([FIT2D]_, [SPD]_, ...), while written in FORTRAN or C, could not meet.
+The advent of pixel-detectors with their very high speed (up to 3000 frames per seconds) imposed strong constrains in speed that most available programs ([FIT2D]_, [SPD]_, ...), while written in FORTRAN or C, could not meet.